History of Sardinia: Italian Republic and Sardinian autonomy

 Nevertheless, since 1973 the international oil crisis caused the firing of thousands of workers employed in the petrochemical industry.
 Especially because of the failed industrialization plans, Sardinia is actually the most polluted region in Italy, with over 445,000 hectares of contaminated soil still to be remediated.

 Among other factors, economic crisis and unemployment aggravated the crime rate, as evidenced by the increasing frequency of phenomena such as kidnappings and political subversion of the Anonima sarda: between the 1970s and the early 1980s, some communist and nationalist militant groups, the most famous being Barbagia Rossa and the Sardinian Armed Movement (MAS), claimed several terrorist attempts.
 In the span of just two years (1987–1988), 224 bombing attacks were reported.

 In 1983, for the first time ever a militant of a nationalist party, the Sardinian Action Party (Partidu Sardu-Partito Sardo d'Azione), was elected president of the regional parliament.
 Nevertheless, in the 1980s a number of even more radical pro-independence movements were born, some even managing to evolve into parties in the 1990s.
 In 1999, after a long period of Italian assimilation policies in Sardinia, the languages indigenous to the island were eventually recognized as "historical language minorities" of the Country, and allowed to formally enjoy co-official status alongside Italian.

-Low-cost carriers frequent Fertilia Airport, resulting in major economic impact for Sardinia.
+Low-cost carriers serve Sardinian airports such as Fertilia Airport, resulting in major economic impact for Sardinia.

 Also noticeable is the difference between coastal regions and the inland.
 Coastal regions have always been more open to outside influences.
 Nowadays Sardinia is most known for its coasts (La Maddalena, Costa Smeralda), the north-western coast near Sassari (Alghero, Stintino, Castelsardo) and Cagliari, because these are easily reachable by ship and by plane.

 Today Sardinia is a phasing-in EU region, featured by a diversified economy, mainly focused on tourism and the tertiary.
 The economic efforts of last twenty years have reduced the supposed handicap of insularity, for example with low cost air companies and information and informatic technologies, thanks to the CRS4 (Center for Advanced Studies, Research and Development in Sardinia).
 The CRS4 developed the first Italian website, and invented the webmail, in 1995, that brought to the birth of several telecommunication companies and internet service providers based on the island, such as Video On Line (1993), Tiscali (1998) and Andala UMTS (1999).